 However, there are some other charges that you may not have considered:

 - Packing - to have a peace of mind that your business furnishings and items are safe, you need to deliver sturdy and reliable moving boxes and packing materials.
 You can get them from your moving company.
-You may also want to leave the packing of appliances, machinery, technology, furniture to professional packers.
+You may also want to leave the packing of appliances, machinery, technology, furniture to professional movers and packers.

 - Transportation - depends on the company and the way they price services, but you may have to pay per mile, and for the hours spend on the job, which can end up being pricey.